nakimoto/nakimoto.github.io/essays/Smart-Questions-Give-Smart-Answers.md

 thought about the many times I may have asked a question in this same fashion.
 You never think about how you ask questions in a way that would get you a great response.
 #According to Eric's guidelines, some examples of not-so-smart questions include the following:#

->>1.Posting your question in the wrong area of a forum or website
->>2.Posting a simple question in an area designated for more advanced needs
->>3.Cross-posting to various forums or websites
->>4.Emailing someone whom you don't have a pre-existing relationship with
+1.Posting your question in the wrong area of a forum or website 2.Posting a simple question in an area designated for more advanced needs 3.Cross-posting to various forums or websites 4.Emailing someone whom you don't have a pre-existing relationship with

 #So what are the **smart** questions to ask?#
 Well, it's not about which questions you ask, but more about *how* you ask them.
 Here are some tips, according to Eric, to help you ask your questions in the best way possible.

->1.Have an appropriate and detailed description of your question or problem
->2.Make it very easy for others to reply to you
+1.Have an appropriate and detailed description of your question or problem 2.Make it very easy for others to reply to you
->3.Make sure your text is grammatically correct and free of spelling errors
+3.Make sure your text is grammatically correct and free of spelling errors
->>(This ensures that no mix-ups due to spelling mishaps or language occur)
->4.Explain your goal with your program, don't list off steps
->5.List your hardware and software details
+>(this ensures that no mix-ups due to spelling mishaps or language occur) 4.Explain your goal with your program, don't list off steps 5.List your hardware and software details

 >You can access the entire set of guidelines [here](http://www.catb.org/esr/faqs/smart-questions.html)